Rewan0/DataIntegrity_Demo/README.md

 - Generates a MAC using:
   hashlib.md5(secret + message)

-    -Simulates a server that verifies messages using this weak construction.
+    - Simulates a server that verifies messages using this weak construction.
-    -Calls perform_attack() from client.py to demonstrate forgery.
+    - Calls perform_attack() from client.py to demonstrate forgery.

  - Expected output:
    MAC verified successfully (unexpected).
 Attack succeeded!